sywhub/howellcards/README.md

 No Right reserved.
 All files are in public domain.
 Author claims no responsbility for using any of the files.
+# TOC
+This directory contains necessary PDF and Excel files for team tournament and various Howell tournaments.
+The files come in pairs with matching names differ only by their extention of "PDF" or "xlsx".
+The diretor should print out the PDF file ahead of the time.

+# Team Match
+This is a simple 2-table team match setup.
+The expectation is 2 pairs per team to play 2 rounds of 8 boards.
+The tables swap boards after playing for 4 boards.
+Then one team swap pairing after 8 boards.
+Each table keeps a scoring sheet on the table and tally all up after the match.
+The spreadsheet uses converts contract scores to IMPs.

+You can change the format for # of rounds, boards per round, and switches per round.

 # Howell Movement Cards and Scoring Spreadsheet